maxschelski/figureflow/README.md

 - Movies can be generated as full-fledged figure objects
 - Images can be supplied as ImageJ Hyperstack with the "frames" attribute being animated
 - Lineplots of quantifications (.csv file) can be animated based on the x-attribute
+- Add title pages to movies with introductory text
+- Precisely define movie quality (resolution and bitrate)
 - ...
 <br/>